UCL/research-computing-with-cpp/02cpp1/standard_library.md

 The `<algorithm>` library is an important part of modern C++ code.
 It contains a variety of commonly used algorithms, many of which operate on containers.
 These include sorting, searching, counting, maxima, minima, and merge.
 If there is some functionality that you need then it is usually worth checking if there is a standard library implementation for it already, before trying to implement it yourself or seeking third party libraries.
 This will save you time on implementation and testing, and keep your code portable.

-The functionality in `algorithm` can be make much more flexible and interesting by combining with other functions, as many of the functions in `algorithm` take functions as arguments.
+The functionality in `algorithm` can be made much more flexible and interesting by combining with other functions, as many of the functions in `algorithm` take functions as arguments.
 One way to do this is to write a function and pass a reference to it.
 Imagine that we want to count the number of even numbers in a vector of integers.
 Using `count_if` from the `<algorithm>` library we could write:
 ```cpp
     bool isEven(int x)
     {